-Staff will be on time 7:30 AM to 4:00 PM daily Staff with three late arrivals will receive a written warning.
-This will occur every third late arrival and may impact staff retention, duty assignment, or employment status.
-Staff will attend mandatory staff development and meetings (PLC) Staff will identify successful teaching strategies and strategies that are not successful Staff will become familiar with all teaching apps supported by district Staff will supply required information to the Human Resources (HR) Dept. ŏ Staff will contact their administrators or/and admin asst. if they are absent from school in a timely manner Staff will not keep money in their possession or in their classrooms overnight.
-All monies must be turned into their admin asst. daily page 34 • • • Staff will report any student discrimination/harassment/sexual harassment Staff will not share confidential information outside of school Staff will follow maintenance procedures for end the school day - chairs on desks/garbage at the door All staff have an "At Will" contract and must give a two weeks notice before resigning All staff members will carry a walkie-talkie while on campus for emergency incidents and for contact with the front office at all times Staff will not use social media to broadcast improper personal information.
-Examples: Drinking parties/body exposure/etc П Staff will follow district approved dress code and grooming standards, Staff will request personal days off at least two weeks in advance.
-Not including sick days or family emergencies.

-off at the start or end of a break must have district approval.
+- Staff will be on time 7:30 AM to 4:00 PM daily - Staff with three late arrivals will receive a written warning.
+This will occur every third late arrival and may impact staff retention, duty assignment, or employment status. - Staff will be respectful to their colleagues and administrators - Staff will attend mandatory staff development and meetings (PLC) - Staff will identify successful teaching strategies and strategies that are not successful - Teachers will schedule a conference with each student's parent(s) during the year - Staff will become familiar with all teaching apps supported by district - Staff will supply required information to the Human Resources (HR) Dept. - Staff will contact their administrators or/and admin asst. if they are absent from school in a timely manner - Staff will not keep money in their possession or in their classrooms overnight.
+All monies must be turned into their admin asst. daily page 34 - Staff will monitor all technology being used in their classrooms smart boards/chromebooks/laptops - Staff will report any student discrimination/harassment/sexual harassment - Staff will not share confidential information outside of school - Staff will follow maintenance procedures for end the school day chairs on desks/garbage at the door - All staff have an "At Will" contract and must give a two weeks notice before resigning - All staff members will carry a walkie-talkie while on campus for emergency incidents and for contact with the front office at all times - Staff will keep a documentation log for daily communication with parents - Staff will not use social media to broadcast improper personal information.
+Examples: Drinking parties/body exposure/etc - Staff will follow district approved dress code and grooming standards, - Staff will request personal days off at least two weeks in advance.
+Not including sick days or family emergencies. - Staff will be expected to report for work on the day before a break and the day after break.
+Personal days off at the start or end of a break must have district approval. - Staff will report student health concerns or injuries to the campus administration and health coordinator without delay.
+Staff may be expected to complete a written report. - Staff will not engage in personal business for profit using district resources. - Staff may be expected to attend campus or district related functions.
+This may include activities scheduled outside the normal duty hours. - □ Staff will meet deadlines for - Grade Reporting - Daily attendance(PEIMS) - Student testing schedule - Lesson plans - Attendance Reports(PEIMS) - Daily Breakfast Count - 🗌 YAG TRS - □ Special Education Red Binder reviews - Teacher input information for Special Education - □ ARD attendance

-•••

-without delay.
-Staff may be expected to complete a written report.

-Staff will not engage in personal business for profit using district resources.

-Staff may be expected to attend campus or district related functions.
-This may include activities

-scheduled outside the normal duty hours.

-Staff will meet deadlines for

-☐ Grade Reporting

-□ Daily attendance(PEIMS)

-☐ Student testing schedule

-Lesson plans

-☐ Attendance Reports(PEIMS)

-☐ Daily Breakfast Count

-☐ YAG - TRS

-☐ Special Education Red Binder reviews

-☐ Teacher input information for Special Education

-☐ ARD attendance